gaussic/keras-en-backup/sources/models/sequential.md

 __Arguments__

+- __x__: Input data.
+It could be:
-- __x__: Numpy array of test data (if the model has a single input), or list of Numpy arrays (if the model has multiple inputs).
+    - A Numpy array (or array-like), or a list of arrays (in case the model has multiple inputs).
-    If input layers in the model are named, you can also pass a dictionary mapping input names to Numpy arrays.
+    - A dict mapping input names to the corresponding array/tensors, if the model has named inputs.
+    - A generator or `keras.utils.Sequence` returning
+      `(inputs, targets)` or `(inputs, targets, sample weights)`.
-    `x` can be `None` (default) if feeding from framework-native tensors (e.g. TensorFlow data tensors).
+    - None (default) if feeding from framework-native tensors (e.g. TensorFlow data tensors).
-- __y__: Numpy array of target (label) data
-    (if the model has a single output), or list of Numpy arrays (if the model has multiple outputs).
+- __y__: Target data.
+Like the input data `x`, it could be either Numpy array(s), framework-native tensor(s), list of Numpy arrays (if the model has multiple outputs) or None (default) if feeding from framework-native tensors (e.g. TensorFlow data tensors).
     If output layers in the model are named, you can also pass a dictionary mapping output names to Numpy arrays.
-    `y` can be `None` (default) if feeding from framework-native tensors (e.g. TensorFlow data tensors).
+    If `x` is a generator, or `keras.utils.Sequence` instance, `y` should not be specified (since targets will be obtained from `x`).
 - __batch_size__: Integer or `None`.
-    Number of samples per evaluation step.
+    Number of samples per gradient update.
     If unspecified, `batch_size` will default to 32.
+    Do not specify the `batch_size` is your data is in the form of symbolic tensors, generators, or
+    `keras.utils.Sequence` instances (since they generate batches).
 - __verbose__: 0 or 1.
 Verbosity mode.
     0 = silent, 1 = progress bar.
 - __sample_weight__: Optional Numpy array of weights for